 "We delude ourselves to think that our pitiable band will stand up to our enemies."

-- Parodied in Futurama when the crew shrinks themselves down to fight worms inside Fry's body ("Parasites Lost").
+- Parodied when the crew shrinks themselves down to fight worms inside Fry's body ("Parasites Lost").
 Whenever a minor setback comes up, Bender panics and yells at everyone to abandon ship.
 Happens no less than three times.
 Note that they are using virtual reality controlled robotic miniatures of themselves and are never in any danger whatsoever.

 - Star Trek: The Animated Series episode "The Jihad".
 Subverted with M-3-Green, who despite calling their mission "mad" and saying "We're all going to die", makes to the end alive.